void-linux/void-linux.github.io/_posts/2023-07-18-infra-week-day-2.md

 ---
-title: Infrastructure Week - Day 2: What Do We Do With Our Infrastructure?
+title: "Infrastructure Week - Day 2: What Do We Do With Our Infrastructure?"
 layout: post
 ---